samrocketman/demo-jenkins-world-2017/README.md

 - `getjenkins` - Downloads `jenkins.war` to the current directory.
 - `getplugins` - Downloads Jenkins plugin HPI files to `./plugins`.

+# Instructions

+### Provision Jenkins

+This repository optionally uses [Vagrant][vagrant].
+To bootstrap Jenkins simply run the following to start Jenkins.

+    vagrant up
+    export VAGRANT_JENKINS=1
+    ./jenkins_bootstrap.sh

+Visit `http://localhost:8080/` to see Jenkins running.
+Clean up when you're finished with the following command.

+    vagrant destroy

-# Upgrade Jenkins and plugins
+### Upgrade Jenkins and plugins

 To upgrade Jenkins master and plugin versions do the following: